TianfangGuo/Computer-Architecture-Explorer/README.md

 # Computer-Architecture-Explorer
-**NOTE: due to licensing issues we can not provide the SPEC2017.iso image for you, please contact your instructor to obtain this file.
-For the purpose of this guide we will assume you have this file and it is in the location specified below.**
+**NOTE: due to licensing issues we can not provide the SPEC2017.iso and inp.in for you, please contact your instructor to obtain these files.
+For the purpose of this guide we will assume you have these files and it is in the location specified below.**

 Please follow [this guide](https://www.gem5.org/documentation/general_docs/building) for installing and building gem5.